 Kendra during her professional development leave at Purdue University.

-Kendra Zamojski is a Regional Specialized Agent in Family and Consumer Sciences.
+Kendra Hughson is a Regional Specialized Agent in Family and Consumer Sciences.
 She is based in Quincy, Florida and covers the sixteen counties in the panhandle.
 Kendra leads the northwest district county faculty in developing districtwide family and consumer sciences programs.
 Kendra is also currently serving as co-chair of the statewide family and consumer sciences program.

 Kendra began her career with Michigan State University Extension in a suburban county in southwest Michigan after completing an internship program in the county office.
 With a bachelor’s degree in family studies, she intended to continue her education in marriage and family therapy while working as an extension agent.
 Kendra caught the “Extension bug” and ended up completing her master’s degree in Family and Consumer Sciences at Western Michigan University.